The best coffee machines to buy in 2024 – tried, tested and reviewed

-Picking up coffee while you’re out and about can be an expensive habit.
-The British Coffee Association estimates that two billion cups of the stuff are drunk around the world every day, 98 million of which are by the UK.
-But with the right machine, barista-style coffee can easily be brewed in the comfort of your own kitchen.
+Coffee has also since become a more popular beverage than tea in the UK, and The British Coffee Association estimates that two billion cups of the stuff are drunk around the world every day – 98 million of which are by Brits.

 We've chosen three from each category to give you a taste of our favourite picks, but for more recommendations, visit our guides to the best espresso machines, best coffee pod machines, best bean-to-cup coffee machines and best filter coffee machines.
 For more on coffee, we've reviewed coffee grinders, iced coffee makers, and reusable coffee cups, too.